 Survey: Clarion Blueprint Committee Seeks Feedback on Second Avenue Park Project

-The Clarion Blueprint Finance Committee asking the public to participate in a short survey as part of a community outreach component of the upcoming 2nd Avenue park project.
+The Clarion Blueprint Finance Committee is asking the public to participate in a short survey as part of a community outreach component of the upcoming Second Avenue park project.

+Additional info on the project can be found here.
+Please fill out the survey below.

 Copyright © 2020 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.